What is the ISNA Excel Function?

 How to use the ISNA Function in Excel?

-To understand the uses of the ISNA function, let’s a consider few examples:
+To understand the uses of the ISNA function, let’s consider a few examples:

 Let’s first understand how the ISNA Excel function behaves using the following set of data: